-Bourdon Effect in Pipelines
+Bourdon Effect on Pipelines

 Bourdon Effect is associated with the pressure elongation of the piping and pipeline systems.
 In piping and pipeline systems, elbows or bends are frequently used for changing the direction of the pipe.
 The behavior of elbows and bends subjected to internal pressure is quite different as compared to a straight pipe.
-Due to the difference between intrados and extrados surface area of bends, the pipe starts to straighten out by the unbalanced force arising from the internal pressure.
-This tendency of pipe bends to open up under internal pressure force is terms as Bourdon effect.
+Due to the difference between the intrados and extrados surface area of bends, the pipe starts to straighten out by the unbalanced force arising from the internal pressure.
+This tendency of pipe bends to open up under internal pressure force is terms as the Bourdon effect.
 Also, the unbalanced pressure thrust force causes the straight pipe to elongate.

 Traditionally, the impact of the bourdon effect is not considered for steel piping systems as the effect is negligible.
 However, with an increase in pressure and pipe length, specifically for long pipeline systems this effect is considerable and must be used in the analysis to avoid unanticipated deformations and high stresses at elbows.
-At the same time for analyzing plastic piping systems like PE, HDPE, GRE, FRP, GRP systems, the bourdon effect must be considered.
+At the same time for analyzing plastic piping systems like PE, HDPE, GRE, FRP, and GRP systems, the bourdon effect must be considered.

 Background of Bourdon effect in PASS/START-PROF

 PASS/START-PROF always takes into account the Bourdon effect.
 By default, the option is made on and the users can’t turn it off.
-We insist on it because we had a lot of situations when users forgot to take this effect into account where it was really needed: for high-pressure piping systems and pipelines, HDPE, FRP, GRP, GRE piping.
+We insist on it because we had a lot of situations when users forgot to take this effect into account where it was really needed: for high-pressure piping systems and pipelines, HDPE, FRP, GRP, and GRE piping.
 This rule is needed for safety and provides protection from human mistakes.

-But this decision produces a lot of questions from our PASS/START-PROF software users who think that support load is “incorrect” from their point of view, or thinks that equilibrium conditions are “not satisfied” between the anchor load and the internal force in the connected pipe.
+But this decision produces a lot of questions from our PASS/START-PROF software users who think that the pipe support load is “incorrect” from their point of view, or thinks that equilibrium conditions are “not satisfied” between the anchor load and the internal force in the connected pipe.

-After discussions with our customers, We realized that a lot of experienced engineers confuse the understanding of the pressure thrust effect and how it should be used for support and nozzle load calculation, buckling calculation, flange leakage calculation, and stress calculation.
+After discussions with our customers, We realized that a lot of experienced engineers confuse about the understanding of the pressure thrust effect and how it should be used for support and nozzle load calculation, buckling calculation, flange leakage calculation, and stress calculation.
 A lot of people think that pressure doesn’t produce any deformations and loads at all.

-Finally, I decided to make a poll on social media platform LinkedIn with the following simple question (Fig. 1).
+Finally, I decided to make a poll on the social media platform LinkedIn with the following simple question (Fig. 1).

 The result was stunning.
 The distribution of votes was almost even.
-So I decided to write this article to help the engineers understand this phenomenon better.
+So I decided to write this article to help piping engineers understand this phenomenon better.
 And also explain how PASS/START-PROF software deal with it.